Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification

-The estimator potentially improves power when the model $f_{t}$ is well trained by augmenting observations with predictions from a model.
-This approach is routinely used when estimating simple functionals like average treatment effect in causal inference \citep{10.1111/ectj.12097} and off-policy evaluation \citep{doi:10.1073/pnas.2014602118} and is referred to as \emph{augmented inverse probability weighted} estimator.
-More recently, \cite{zrnic2024active} uses $M$-estimators with augmented observations from machine learning to improve statistical efficiency but only in the non-causal, non-adaptive observational setting.
+The estimator improves power when the model $f_{t}$ is a good estimator of $\E[Y_{t} | X_t,A_t]$ by augmenting observations with predictions from a model.
+This approach is routinely used when estimating simple functionals like the average treatment effect in causal inference \citep{10.1111/ectj.12097} and off-policy evaluation \citep{doi:10.1073/pnas.2014602118} and is referred to as the \emph{augmented inverse probability weighted} estimator in these settings.
+More recently, \cite{zrnic2024active} introduces a similar modification of the score function of $M$-estimators with predictions derived from black box machine learning models, but limits their findings to the non-causal, non-adaptive observational setting.

 A common approach to finding the maximum is to find the solution defined by the root of the \emph{score equation},